LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 Testing cyclosporine levels in the blood can help ensure that drug levels are in a range that will be therapeutic.
 If the level is too low, organ rejection may occur (in the case of transplantation) or symptoms may reappear (autoimmune cases).
 It is also important to ensure that the level is not too high and will not result in toxicity.

 If you are a transplant recipient, you generally will stay on cyclosporine as long as that is the treatment of choice for you.
 If there are signs of rejection, even with blood levels in the therapeutic range, you may be switched to a different immunosuppressant drug.
-Also, there is a greater chance of toxic side effects the longer you are on cyclosporine, so a health practitioner may choose to alter drug therapy when you have been on cyclosporine for more than 2-3 years.
+Also, there is a greater chance of toxic side effects the longer you are on cyclosporine, so a healthcare practitioner may choose to alter drug therapy when you have been on cyclosporine for more than 2-3 years.

 If you have an autoimmune disorder such as rheumatoid arthritis, Crohn disease, or psoriasis, you will be treated with cyclosporine only when your symptoms are acute and if other treatments have not been effective.
 It is not advised that your stay on cyclosporine for more than a year due to an increase in the likelihood of toxic symptoms the longer you are on the medication.
 Short-term or intermittent courses of 12 weeks at a time are more advisable.